Colorado Conservatory of Dance

 • Ages: 1–18 years old

-Parent testimonials describe the new director Sandra Parks as phenomenal, progressive, and amazing, and say she has brought focus and positive culture to the studio.
-Parents describe the faculty and instructors as invested, creative, committed, top notch, and kind, and note that classes are small.
-Testimonials describe the ballet training as top notch, with a wide variety of other dance classes, and say dancers learn about their bodies and how to move safely.
-Parents also state that teachers teach techniques of classical ballet and the art of dance, teach students how to be good citizens, and give dancers chances to experience the professional side of dance with outstanding choreographers, teachers, and coaches.
-One parent states that, in their opinion, Colorado Conservatory of Dance is the finest ballet studio available in the area.
+Parent testimonials describe faculty who are invested, creative, and committed to young kids, and describe the training as well rounded with small classes.
+One parent notes that the school focuses on performances and stage presence and compares some productions to collegiate shows at the University of Pennsylvania.
+Other parents describe the ballet training as top notch, mention a wide variety of other dance classes, and say their children have learned about their bodies and how to move safely.
+Parents also describe teachers who teach techniques of classical ballet and the art of dance, emphasize being good citizens, and provide chances to experience the professional side of dance with choreographers, teachers, and coaches.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.